ibm-cloud-docs/vpc/nlb-create.md

 ## Using the CLI
 {: #nlb-cli-creating-network-load-balancer}

-The following example illustrates using the CLI to create a network load balancer.
+The following example illustrates using the CLI to create a {{site.data.keyword.nlb_full}} (NLB).
 In this example, it is in front of one VPC virtual server instance (id `0716_6acdd058-4607-4463-af08-d4999d983945`) running a TCP server that listens on port 9090.
 The load balancer has a front-end listener, which allows secure access to the TCP server.

 To create a network load balancer by using the CLI, perform the following procedure: